corda/corda/docs/source/deploying-a-node.rst

 Linux (systemd): Installing and running Corda as a systemd service
 ------------------------------------------------------------------
-We recommend creating systemd services to run a node and its webserver.
-This provides logging and service handling, ensures the Corda service is run at boot, and means the Corda service stays running with no users connected to the server.
+We recommend creating systemd services to run a node and the optional webserver.
+This provides logging and service handling, ensures the Corda service is run at boot.

 **Prerequisites**:

    * Oracle Java 8

+1. Add a system user which will be used to run Corda:

+    ``sudo adduser --system --no-create-home --group corda``

-1. Create a directory called ``/opt/corda`` and change its ownership to the user you want to use to run Corda:
+2. Create a directory called ``/opt/corda`` and change its ownership to the user you want to use to run Corda:

-   ``mkdir /opt/corda; chown USER_WHO_RUNS_CORDA:GROUP_WHO_RUNS_CORDA /opt/corda``
+   ``mkdir /opt/corda; chown corda:corda /opt/corda``

-2. Download the `Corda jar <https://r3.bintray.com/corda/net/corda/corda/2.0.0/corda-2.0.0.jar>`_ and place it in ``/opt/corda``
+3. Download the `Corda jar <https://r3.bintray.com/corda/net/corda/corda/2.0.0/corda-2.0.0.jar>`_ and place it in ``/opt/corda``

 3. Create a directory called ``plugins`` in ``/opt/corda`` and save your CorDapp jar file to it.
 Alternatively, download one of